 The History of River Walk Royalty

-Once upon a time, the “Crown Jewel” of San Antonio, known as the River Walk, had its’ magical water drained every year for a week.
+Once upon a time, the “Crown Jewel” of San Antonio, known as the River Walk, had its magical water drained every year for a week.
 The citizens and visitors became sad that their beautiful river contained only mud.
-To bring joy to the good people, the citizens appointed a Mud King and Queen every year for the week of mud.
+To bring joy to the good people, the citizens appointed a Mud King and Queen each year during the week of mud.
 The king and queen, in turn, raised money which was used to provide mirth and merriment along the River Walk once it was refilled.
 All rejoiced!
-Through the years the river was drained less often and the tradition of Mud King and Queen ended.
-In the year 2010, the tradition was happily replaced with a court of River Walk Royalty who still rule today, bringing joy to all.
+Through the years the river was drained less often, and the tradition of Mud King and Queen ended.
+In the year 2010, the tradition was happily replaced with a court of River Walk Royalty who reign each year bringing joy to all.

 Since 1987 River Walk Royalty began serving for a full calendar year.
 Throughout their reign, they serve as ambassadors for the San Antonio River Walk Association sharing in the mission to promote, protect, and preserve the San Antonio River Walk.
-Each year four King and four Queen Candidates work to raise money for the many free River Walk events organized annually by the San Antonio River Walk Association.
-Nominees are announced in September and are given seven months to fundraise for their “position” on the royal court.
-Titles are awarded in the order of who raises the most money.
-King and Queen, Prince and Princess, Duke and Duchess, Count and Countess.
+Each year four King and four Queen candidates work to raise money for the many free River Walk events organized annually by the San Antonio River Walk Association.
+Nominees are announced in September and have seven months to fundraise for their “position” on the royal court.
+Titles are awarded based on the amount of most money raised for King and Queen, Prince and Princess, Duke and Duchess, Count and Countess.
 A Royal Coronation ceremony occurs at the Royal Masquerade Gala, kicking off the Mardi Gras Weekend celebration on the river.

-Royalty are responsible for making appearances at not only River Walk events but various other occasions throughout the city.
-Royalty campaigns are one of the largest fundraising activities for the association.
+Royalty make appearances not only at River Walk events but at various occasions throughout the city.
+Royalty campaigning is a large fundraising activity for the association.
 Not only is being a River Walk royal a great honor, but it is also a responsibility.
 One must perfect the royal wave, ride in countless parades, and look great wearing a crown.

 2020 Royal Court